PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 We will understand more about default Graphql Errors with an example.

-Let's say I am making a query on the `signUp` mutation which accepts `email` , `name` and `password` and now we will look for the case where my password is shorter than 8 character, then the response returned by default ->
+Let's say I am making a query on the `signUp` mutation which accepts `email` , `name` and `password` and now we will look for the case where the no user with the given email exists, then the response returned by default ->

 ```json
 {